vit0rr/portfolio/src/content/blog/proving-naturals-infinity.md

 ## Introduction

 An interesting fact about math is that you can demonstrate things.
-It means that you can prove that something is true.
-And sadly, they are not shown at school.
-For some concepts, you have to believe they are true.
-And today, I will open the magic box and demonstrate that the set of natural numbers is infinite with Coq.
+A lot of people thinks that demonstrate is exemplify something, but it is not.
+It's common to see people saying that 1 + 1 = 2, just like one apple plus one apple is two apples.
+But, this is not a demonstration.
+A demonstration is a logical proof that something is true, by a formal way.
+You cannot say that everything plus itself is equal to two.
+Boolean algebra is a good example of this.
+In Boolean algebra, 1 + 1 = 1.
+So, you can't say that aways 1 + 1 = 2.

 ## What is Coq?

 Coq is a software that allows you to write proofs.
 It is a proof assistant based on the calculus of inductive constructions.
 It is a functional programming language based on lambda calculus.
 I won't talk about lambda calculus and the calculus of inductive constructions, but you can find more information about them on Wikipedia.

+## What is a formal proof?

+A formal proof is a process based on logical rules and axioms used to demonstrate some theorem.
+The goal is to show an absolute truth that some affirmation is faithful by following strict rules.

 ## The proof